 By forgoing the provision of high-powered incentive contracts, common owners are "excessively deferential" toward managers (Bebchuk et al., 2017; Bebchuk and Hirst, 2019), both relative to undiversified owners ($\kappa = 0$) and also relative to the level of intervention that would obtain if firms did not interact strategically in the product market (a = 0), as in Holmstrom (1982).
 Because managers of more commonly-owned firms have less performance-sensitive incentives they also exert lower effort, resulting in lower firm productivity.
-This is in line with the interpretation that managers of these firms with endogenously weak corporate governance are allowed to "enjoy the quiet life" (Bertrand and Mullainathan, 2003) at the expense of firm productivity.
+This is in line with the interpretation that managers of these firms with endogenously weak corporate governance are allowed to "enjoy the quiet life" (Hicks, 1935; Bertrand and Mullainathan, 2003) at the expense of firm productivity.

-In our model, common ownership has anticompetitive effects in the sense of higher prices.17 However, these higher prices are not caused by higher markups.
-Instead they are the result of a "productive inefficiency" or "cost inefficiency" (in the sense of higher marginal cost c_i than in the absence of common ownership) caused by reduced managerial incentives and the resulting underinvestment in productivity improvements.
+In our model, common ownership has anticompetitive effects in the sense of higher prices.
+However, these higher prices are not caused by higher markups.
+Instead they are the result of a "productive inefficiency" or "cost inefficiency" (in the sense of higher marginal cost c_i than when there is no common ownership) caused by reduced managerial incentives and the resulting underinvestment in productivity improvements.
 The principal-agent problem and delegation within the firm are the fundamental sources of this productive inefficiency.
-As we discuss in Section 4.1, if a common owner could directly control pricing she would instead use higher markups and set second-best managerial incentives $\alpha_i^ = \alpha_i^{SB}$.
-Common owner optimally underincentivizes the manager of her firm which in turn raises costs and increases prices while leaving price-cost markups essentially unchanged (except for cost passthrough reasons).
+As we discuss in Section 4.1, if a common owner could directly control pricing, she would instead use higher markups and set managerial incentives that are undistorted by common ownership.
+But without direct control of prices a common owner optimally underincentivizes the manager of her firm which in turn raises costs and increases prices while leaving price-cost markups essentially unchanged (except for cost passthrough reasons).

-Indeed, as in our model, Aslan (2019) finds that in the context of the consumer goods industry the positive relationship between common ownership and prices is channeled largely through marginal cost variation while markups are unaffected by common ownership.
-Yet, even despite this productive inefficiency, in equilibrium not only are portfolio profits φ_i higher, but net profits $\pi_i - w_i$ are also higher when common ownership is higher, in line with the findings of Boller and Scott Morton (2020).
-In our model this occurs because the lower managerial incentives reduce business stealing between all the firms in the industry and economize on the productivity investment costs for which the managers have to be compensated.
+As predicted by our model, Aslan (2019) finds that in the consumer goods industry, the positive relationship between common ownership and prices is channeled largely through marginal cost variation while markups are unaffected by common ownership.
+Yet, even despite this productive inefficiency, not only are portfolio profits φ_i higher in equilibrium, but net profits $\pi_i - w_i$ are also higher when common ownership is higher, in line with the findings of Boller and Scott Morton (2020).